Get E-Book

 How Events Map to OS Mechanisms

-On macOS, FSEvents handles the watching.
-FSEvents operates at the directory level - it tells you "something changed in this directory or its subtree" rather than giving per-file granularity.
-It also coalesces rapid events.
-Ten modifications to the same file in quick succession might produce one or two FSEvents notifications. macOS optimizes for low overhead across massive directory trees, not per-event precision.
+On macOS, Node uses kqueue for file watches and FSEvents for directory watches.
+FSEvents operates at the directory-tree level and can request file-level notifications, but it still coalesces rapid events.
+Ten modifications to the same file in quick succession might produce fewer notifications than Linux. macOS optimizes for low overhead across large directory trees, not exact event counts.

 On Windows, ReadDirectoryChangesW watches directories and reports specific actions: FILE_ACTION_MODIFIED, FILE_ACTION_ADDED, FILE_ACTION_REMOVED, FILE_ACTION_RENAMED_OLD_NAME, FILE_ACTION_RENAMED_NEW_NAME.
-The API is buffer-based and asynchronous - if events arrive faster than you drain them, the buffer overflows and you miss events entirely.
-No error.
-Just silence.
-The events are gone.
+The API is buffer-based and asynchronous.
+If events arrive faster than you drain them, the buffer can overflow.
+Windows reports this as ERROR_NOTIFY_ENUM_DIR; by then, the specific change records are gone and the safe recovery path is a directory rescan.

-Here's a concrete example of the inconsistency.
-You write to a file, append to it, then rename it:
+A short operation sequence shows why the collapsed API cannot promise identical behavior.
+Suppose you write to a file, append to it, then rename it:

 fs.writeFileSync('./test.txt', 'hello');